 DELHI-AGRA-TAJ MAHAL- JAIPUR –PUSHKAR-UDAIPUR-RANAKPUR

-Holi celebration takes place with lots of joy and verve throughout the country.
+Holi celebration takes place with lots of joy and verve throughout India.
 The Holi celebration has its celebrative origins in India, particularly with dance, food, music, and lots of colors.
 The enthusiasm of the people reaches its peak and matches with nature which is in full bounty at the time of Holi.
 The Holi festival is celebrated in India every year end of Feb or early March.

 Ideally, the joyous festival of Holi is meant to celebrate the arrival of “Spring” while the colors used in Holi are to reflect on the various hues of the spring season.